31st Paratrooper Regiment (Bundeswehr)

-The 31st Paratrooper Regiment (Fallschirmjägerregiment 31) is a 1,800 men strong formation of the German Army with its headquarters in Seedorf in north Germany.
-The regiment was formed in fall 2014 by restructuring the 31st Airborne Brigade.
+The 31st Paratrooper Regiment (Fallschirmjägerregiment 31) is a 1,800 men strong elite formation for Special Operations of the German Army with its headquarters in Seedorf in north Germany.
+The elite regiment was formed in fall 2014 by restructuring the 31st Airborne Brigade.
 Initially under direct command of the Rapid Forces Division it joined the newly raised 1st Airborne Brigade on 1 April 2015.

+It is regarded as one of the most selective units in the German Armed Forces.
+Alongside active personnel, it also comprises a number of reserve officers who are held to the same rigorous standards and training requirements and must pass an equally demanding selection process, with an acceptance rate of only around 2 percent.